 The University of Michigan Law School has a long and proud tradition of welcoming international students for graduate legal studies.
 Graduate degree candidates are law professionals with outstanding legal education and legal experience in their home countries or on the international level.
 The presence of both advanced degree candidates and visiting research scholars with a commitment to refugee and asylum law has created a vibrant intellectual community of refugee law scholars at Michigan.

-Experienced academics may apply to spend a term or a full academic year at Michigan Law as a research scholar, with entitlement to benefit from the Law School's extraordinary library collection and to audit courses and seminars associated with the Program in Refugee and Asylum Law.
+Research ScholarsBoth junior and experienced academics, including post-doctoral students, may apply to spend a term or a full academic year at Michigan Law as a research scholar, with entitlement to benefit from the Law School's extraordinary library collection and to audit courses and seminars associated with the Program in Refugee and Asylum Law.
+Research scholars affiliated with the Program in Refugee and Asylum Law also will be invited to meet on a biweekly basis with Prof. Jim Hathaway, director, to discuss their research.
 Visit our Research Scholars page for more information.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 Regents of the

 University of Michigan.
 All images property of Michigan Law

 48109-1215 USA - Contact Us